-The first country to reproduce Colouring London's open code was Lebanon.
-In 2018 Coloring Beirut was set up by the The American University of Beirut's Urban Lab, working in collaboration with the National Center for Remote Sensing (CNRS) of the Conseil National de Recherche Scientifique (CNRS-Lebanon).
+The first country to reproduce Colouring London's open code was Lebanon, with Coloring Beirut set up in 2018 by the The American University of Beirut's Urban Lab, working with the National Center for Remote Sensing (CNRS) of the Conseil National de Recherche Scientifique (CNRS-Lebanon).

 In early 2020 the University of Bahrain's Urban and Housing Lab began exploratory work on Colouring Bahrain, with a view to generating open data on the country's stock as a whole.
 Our partners in Bahrain and Lebanon are also working collaboratively to look at ways to support other research institutions in the Middle East wishing to develop Colouring City platforms.

 CCRP partners can be identified by our Colouring Cities logo and their listing on this page.
 A dedicated CCRP website, providing a portal to CCRP partner projects is currently being built.

 Please do contact us at the Alan Turing Institute if you are an academic research institution interested in setting up a Colouring Cities platform and would like further information on joining the CCRP.